-Support the establishment of a strong, national data protection, data security & consumer notification standard.
+Ask Congress to: Establish a strong, national data protection & consumer notification standard.

 • GoWest advocates have been urging Congress to pass a national data privacy and protection standard for the last decade, and we are excited to see significant movement on this front with the recent rollout of the American Privacy Rights Act; however, additional steps need to be taken to protect credit union members and institutions.